Delaware Lottery: Lucky For Life

 In January 2015, Delaware began selling Lucky For Life, a lesser multi-state game with a $2 price.
 The game offers a top prize of $1,000 a day for life.
 Second prize is $25,000 a year for life.
 The game had only been available for people in the six New England states until January 27, 2015.
 Drawings will take place on Monday and Thursday evenings.
 Those drawings will be conducted by the Connecticut Lottery.

 Mega Millions

 On October 13, 2009 the Mega Millions consortium and MUSL reached an agreement in principle to cross-sell Mega Millions and Powerball in US lottery jurisdictions.
 The Delaware Lottery added Mega Millions on the date of the cross-selling expansion, January 31, 2010.
 Mega Millions' jackpots currently start at $40 million (temporarily reduced to $20 million); it is drawn Tuesday and Friday nights.

 Powerball

 Since 1991, Delaware has been a member of MUSL.
 Powerball began in 1992.
 Powerball's jackpots currently start at $40 million (temporarily reduced to $20 million); it is drawn Monday, Wednesday, and Saturday nights.

+Former in-state draw games

+Delaware Cash 5

+Delaware Cash 5 was a 5-number game, were introduced on February 2nd, 2011.
+Players chose 5 numbers from 1 to 33.
+The minimum Jackpot prize was $25,000, and if it was not won, it keeps rolling, until there is/are a jackpot winner(s).
+Players won by matching 2($1), 3($5), 4($100), or all 5 numbers in any order.
+There was also a Doubler number, from 1 to 7.
+If the player matched the Doubler number drawn, all non-jackpot prizes will be doubled.
+Drawings were held every Tuesday & Saturday nights.
+The game was suspended on January 24th, 2015, and replaced by the Multi-State game, Lucky For Life.